Paul Stefan

-Paul Stefan, born Paul Stefan Grünfeld (25 November 1879 in Brno – 12 November 1943 in New York City) was an Austrian music historian and critic.
+Paul Stefan, born Paul Stefan Grünfeld (25 November 1879 – 12 November 1943) was an Austrian music historian and critic.

-Born into an assimilated Jewish family, Paul Stefan came to live in Vienna in 1898.
-He attended courses in law, philosophy and art history at the University of Vienna, before studying music theory with Hermann Graedener and possibly composition under Arnold Schoenberg.
-From 1922 to 1937 he edited the Austrian music journal Musikblätter des Anbruch (entitled simply Anbruch from 1929).
+Born into an assimilated Jewish family, Stefan came to live in Vienna in 1898.
+He attended courses in law, philosophy, and art history at the University of Vienna before studying music theory with Hermann Graedener and possibly composition under Arnold Schoenberg.
+From 1922 to 1937, he edited the Austrian music journal Musikblätter des Anbruch (entitled simply Anbruch from 1929 onward).